z--m-n/urbisphere-dm/docs/example_api.md

 - Dataset options: `datasets/station_id=BR`; all locations starting with BR (The Bristol Campaign).
 Additonal options are appended using URL query string formatting.
 - Plugin input options: `mapbox/-/isel/1D/-1/`; to access all variables, chunks of one day periods, counting backwards from the last chunk.
 These are passed to GeoJSON plugin.
-- Plugin output options: `location=BR&variable=ta&period=24H&method=maximum`; the output map selecton, here the maximum air temperature in Bristol during the past 24 hours.
-Options are formatted as URL query string.
+- Plugin output options: `location=BR&variable=ta&period=24H&method=maximum`; the output map selection; here the maximum air temperature in Bristol during the past 24 hours.
+The options are formatted as URL query string.

 <p align="center">
   <img src="data/images/Screenshot_api-docs-selection.png" height="350" title="Example Docs">